Indatext/wp-panchang/readme.txt

 == Description ==

-Easily add today's panchang to your blog, powered by Prokerala's astrology API.
+Easily add today's panchang to your blog, powered by Prokerala's jyotiṣa API.

 = Features =
 * Free